 The Admission OSP meeting must occur prior to the start date of the new service(s).
-The Admission meeting is an in-person meeting.
-However, some team members may participate via phone or other means if they are unable to attend in person.

 The Admission OSP must be developed, entered and submitted, and approved prior to the start date of services and staff must be trained prior to the person's admission and prepared to support them when they arrive.